neuland/micro-frontends/README.md

 In the introduction I've used the phrase "building a modern web app".
 Let's define the assumptions that are connected with this term.

 To put this into a broader perspective, [Aral Balkan](https://ar.al/) has written a blog post about what he calls the [Documents‐to‐Applications Continuum](https://ar.al/notes/the-documents-to-applications-continuum/).
-He comes up with the conecpt of a sliding scale where a site, built out of __static documents__, connected via links is __on the left__ end and a pure behaviour driven, __contentless applications__ like an online photo editor is __on the right__.
+He comes up with the concept of a sliding scale where a site, built out of __static documents__, connected via links is __on the left__ end and a pure behaviour driven, __contentless applications__ like an online photo editor is __on the right__.

 If you would position your project on the __left side of this spectrum__, an __integration on webserver level__ is a good fit.
 With this model a server collects and __concatenates HTML strings__ from all components that make up the page requested by the user.
 Updates are done by reloading the page from the server or replacing parts of it via ajax.
 [Gustaf Nilsson Kotte](https://twitter.com/gustaf_nk/) has written a [comprehensive article](https://gustafnk.github.io/microservice-websites/) on this topic.